dashingsoft/pyarmor/docs/questions.rst

 Protection Fault: unexpected xxx
 --------------------------------

-Use obfuscated scripts in wrong way, by default, all the runtimes cann't be changed any more.
+Use obfuscated scripts in wrong way, by default, all the runtime files can't be changed any more.
 Do not touch the following files

 * pytransform.py
 * _pytransform.so/.dll/.dylib